Lit-coders/BIT-Connect/README.md

 - Access to BDU SIMS

 - Cafe menus

 - Indoor map services

-- Updates on recent events
+- Updates on recent events and news

 BiT Connect is your go-to app for navigating campus life at Bahir Dar University.
 Stay tuned as BiT Connect is currently in development and will be available on app stores soon.